Regency Mall (Augusta, Georgia)

 Regency Mall was a major regional mall in South Augusta, Georgia, United States.
 Located at 1700 Gordon Highway, Regency Mall was open from 1978 to 2002.
 It was anchored by J.B.
 White (now Dillard's), Belk (Belk-Howard, but signed as Belk), Montgomery Ward and Cullum's (later Meyers-Arnold and Uptons), and also featured a three-screen movie General Cinema theatre.
-Developed by Edward J. DeBartolo and Associates, Regency Mall was Augusta's first shopping mall, opening one week before Augusta Mall.
+Developed by the Edward J. DeBartolo Corporation, Regency Mall was Augusta's first shopping mall, opening one week before Augusta Mall.

 Never updated during its lifespan, Regency Mall failed due to crime and security problems, a poor location and a market too small to support two shopping malls.
 Its anchor stores began to pull out during the early 1990s.
 Regency's last remaining anchor, Montgomery Ward, closed when the chain folded in 2001.
 The mall was boarded up in March 2002 shortly after its last tenant, International Formal Wear, closed, but the buildings' interiors remained mostly intact.
-As of December 2013, in order to prevent any further vandalism and fires set by homeless people, transients, and squatters breaking into the mall, Regency Mall's whole interior along with the interiors of its four anchor stores have all been completely gutted of all combustible materials after the City of Augusta and Richmond County officials had ordered the malls owner to either fully secure the facility in order to bring it up to 2013-2014 Richmond County and City of Augusta fire codes or demolish it.
-Demolition work on the mall commenced in October 2020, starting with the former Montgomery Ward's building.
-Regrettably, no further advancements have been made on the project since that time.
+As of December 2013, in order to prevent any further vandalism and fires set by homeless people, transients, and squatters breaking into the mall, Regency Mall's whole interior along with the interiors of its four anchor stores were completely gutted of all combustible materials after the City of Augusta and Richmond County officials had ordered the malls owner to either fully secure the facility in order to bring it up to 2013-2014 Richmond County and City of Augusta fire codes or demolish it.
+Demolition work on the mall commenced in October 2020, starting with the former Montgomery Ward's building; however, no further advancements have been made on the project since that time.